codersforcauses/workshops/docs/2024-winter/introduction-to-docker.md

 ## Important information

 This workshop relies on a certain understanding of terminal commands and a bit of familiarity with Node.js projects.
+If you're not familiar with these, don't worry!
+I'll be explaining everything as we go along.
+If you have any questions, feel free to ask.

 ## What is Docker?